-Under Alternative C, some additional beneficial impacts on the physical setting would result from proposed revisions to sanctuary-wide regulations.
+Under Alternative C, some additional beneficial impacts on the physical setting would result from proposed revisions to sanctuary regulations.
 Beneficial impacts from these regulatory changes are described below.

 Under Alternative C, NOAA would add a definition for the phrase "beneficial use of dredged material" to the MBNMS regulations.
-This regulatory action would allow the permitted placement of clean dredged material within the sanctuary for beach nourishment purposes.
+This regulatory action would allow the permitted placement of suitable dredged material within the sanctuary for habitat protection or restoration purposes.
+This proposed action serves to clarify the regulations but does not authorize any individual projects, which would undergo future individual project-level environmental reviews.

 Portions of the coastline adjacent to MBNMS have been permanently altered over time, resulting in the disruption of natural sediment transport patterns (California Resources Agency, 2001).
 A typical example of this is a harbor with a dual jetty system extending into the ocean to protect its entrance from direct wave action.
 Normally, sediment entering the ocean from rivers and upland erosion is transported by longshore currents down the coast through nearshore waters, where it feeds a series of beach areas.
 When such sediment reaches a jetty or fixed structure perpendicular to the shoreline, it often becomes trapped on the upcoast side of the structure or gets washed into the harbor entrance channel where it settles out.
 If not for the artificial jetty structure, that sediment would continue downcoast, feeding beaches with regular fresh sediment supplies.
 The result is that the entrance channel begins to fill in, becoming shallower and threatening safe navigation.
-Meanwhile, the beaches immediately downcoast of the harbor jetties can slowly erode due to interrupted resupply of the sediment now washing into the harbor.
+Meanwhile, the beaches immediately down coast of the harbor jetties can slowly erode due to interrupted resupply of the sediment now washing into the harbor.
 If the sediment artificially trapped in the harbor channel is removed and placed on an eroded beach immediately adjacent to the harbor, subsequent wave and tidal action will sort and redistribute the sediment to rebuild the beach as if the sediment had been placed there by natural ocean processes.
-In essence, the engineering solution attempts to compensate for the impact of the jetties to natural sediment transport processes.
-As long as the sediment dredged from the harbor is clean, (free of contaminants) systematic beach nourishment programs can be effective in restoring natural equilibrium of adjacent beaches impacted by the harbor's presence.
+In essence, this engineering solution attempts to compensate for the impact of the jetties to natural sediment transport processes.
+As long as the sediment dredged from the harbor is suitable, beach nourishment programs can be effective in restoring natural equilibrium of adjacent beaches impacted by the harbor's presence.
 These extracted sediments would not constitute dredge waste material, but instead would be employed to restore lost ecological services.
 In essence, the sediments would be transferred from the harbor to the beach to continue the destined ecological function that was interrupted by artificial shoreline structures.